HarshadZade/starter-academic/content/home/experience.md

   location = "VNIT, Nagpur"
   date_start = "2018-05-01"
   date_end = "2018-07-31"
   description = """Worked on a project __Laser Security System__ as an intern.
-For more details of the project refer (link the projects section)"""
+For more details of the project refer: [Link](https://www.ivlabs.in/laser-security.html)"""

 #[[experience]]
 #  title = "Sports Secretary"